Martha Stewart Living Omnimedia: Merchandising

 2006 season, which later debuted in early 2007 at Michael's stores.

 In the fall of 2009, MSLO announced the development of a line of outdoor furniture, indoor organization, kitchen cabinets, and decor products at Home Depot.

 On December 7, 2011, JCPenney announced the acquisition of 16.6 percent of the company's stock.
 JCPenney planned to put "mini-Martha Stewart shops" in many of its stores in 2013, as well as starting a web site together.

 Wine

 On September 14, 2007, MSLO announced that it had agreed to a partnership with E & J Gallo Winery to produce a wine brand with the label "Martha Stewart Vintage" for sale in six cities.
 The 15,000 cases to be sold included: 2006 Sonoma County Chardonnay, 2005 Sonoma County Cabernet Sauvignon and 2006 Sonoma County Merlot (for Atlanta, Boston; Charlotte, North Carolina; Denver, Phoenix, and Portland, Oregon).

-MSLO also signed a contract with Costco Wholesale Corp. to offer a series of food products developed from MSLO's library of recipes.
+MSLO also signed a contract with Costco to offer a series of food products developed from MSLO's library of recipes.